Biden meets top Ukrainian officials in Poland | Politics

 Biden meets top Ukrainian officials in Poland

+After a separate meeting with his Polish counterpart, Andrzej Duda, Biden called for "constant contact" between the United States and Poland, and reiterated Washington's "sacred" commitment to security guarantees within NATO, of which Poland is a member.
+Ukraine is not a member of NATO, and the United States is wary of getting dragged into direct confrontation with Russia, but with the war at the borders of the defence alliance, Washington has pledged to defend every inch of NATO territory.

-The White House said that Biden "will deliver remarks on the united efforts of the free world to support the people of Ukraine, hold Russia accountable for its brutal war, and defend a future that is rooted in democratic principles".
+The White House said that in a speech in Warsaw later on Saturday Biden "will deliver remarks on the united efforts of the free world to support the people of Ukraine, hold Russia accountable for its brutal war, and defend a future that is rooted in democratic principles".
 Biden has held three days of meetings with allies in the G7, Europe and NATO, and visited with U.S. troops in Poland on Friday.
-He met Polish President Andrzej Duda on Saturday.

 The rise of rightwing populism in Poland in recent years has put it in conflict with the European Union and Washington, but the threat of Russia pressing beyond its borders has drawn Poland closer to its Western neighbours.
 Biden's election put the nationalist Law and Justice government in an awkward position after it had set great store in its relationship with his predecessor Donald Trump.